 With extreme levels of heat this summer, cooling centers were essential for many of those living outside, including for Cherie, who frequently visited the Downtown Day Center.

-“Shelters across the city were highly utilized this summer—above 90% occupied for both men and women,” a DMHHS official wrote in an email to the Voice
+“Shelters across the city were highly utilized this summer—above 90% occupied for both men and women,” a DMHHS official wrote in an email to the Voice.

 At Miriam’s Kitchen, a local homelessness outreach organization and one of DMHSS’s demarcated cooling centers, visitors were welcome to take refuge in the air conditioning and have a meal.

-“We are a place where, especially with high heat, for a few hours a day, someone can come inside to be in the cool, get water, get food, get supplies,” Adam Rocap, deputy director of Miriam’s Kitchen, said in an interview with the Voice
+“We are a place where, especially with high heat, for a few hours a day, someone can come inside to be in the cool, get water, get food, get supplies,” Adam Rocap, deputy director of Miriam’s Kitchen, said in an interview with the Voice.

 While Miriam’s Kitchen is not a cooling center, they provide similar services, and work to educate those coming in about the dangers of high heat and how to prepare.
-Rocap said that a some days ahead of predicted heatwaves, the staff at Miriam’s Kitchen begins informing those coming for meals and offers them help to plan for the heat.
+Rocap said that days ahead of predicted heatwaves, the staff at Miriam’s Kitchen begins informing those coming for meals and offers them help to plan for the heat.
 They also provide information about official resources.

 “We’re, from that dining room setting, telling people, ‘Hey, when there’s a heat emergency, these are the extended hours at the libraries.
 Or this is where the cooling center is at the downtown Day Services Center,’” Rocap said.
 “It’s being a place where you can come and handing out extra water, sunscreen, and giving people the information about where to go.”

 Despite the various official resources, it can be difficult for people experiencing homelessness to reliably access them, as many cooling centers have limited hours, restrictive policies, or are inaccessible to those living outside.
-Cooling centers are also only open during the day, despite nights seeing little reprieve from the heat and temperatures not dipping below 80, according to WUSA9
+Cooling centers are also only open during the day, despite nights seeing little reprieve from the heat and temperatures not dipping below 80, according to WUSA9.

 Of the 53 cooling centers listed by HSEMA, two-thirds were confirmed to be open during heat emergencies this summer, according to reporting from Street Sense.
 Restrictions based on age and gender further narrow the options for people experiencing homelessness.